bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

-When an application is running on a Bokeh server and available at some URL, it is typically desired to embed the entire application in a page so that whenever the page is loaded, a completely new session is created and presented to the the user.
+When an application is running on a Bokeh server and available at some URL, it is typically desired to embed the entire application in a page so that whenever the page is loaded, a completely new session is created and presented to the user.
 This can be accomplished with the |server_document|
 function, which accepts the URL to a Bokeh server application, and returns a script that will embed new sessions from that server any time the script is executed.